withcopper/docs/OAuth-Integrators-Guide.md

 ## 1. Register or configure an App

 CopperWorks is our home for tools for developers.
-Every Application talking to Copper must be registered at CopperWorks.
-An Application is anything that talks HTTP -- for example websites and iOS Apps are called "Applications" or "Apps" to us.
+Every application talking to Copper must be registered at CopperWorks.
+An application is anything that talks HTTP -- for example websites and iOS Apps are called "applications" or "apps" to us.

-You can register or configure an App at [CopperWorks](http://withcopper.com/app).
+To begin, register or configure an app at [CopperWorks](http://withcopper.com/app).

 > The redirect_uri must be under your control and will be used later in this integration

-Every App has a `client_id` and `client_secret`.
+Every app has a `client_id` and `client_secret`.
 You will need these values soon.

-The `client_secret` is your Application's key -- so **keep it confidential and secure**.
-We recommend you come back to Copperworks when you need it rather than storing it separately, unless you have a secure way to store it otherwise.
+The `client_id` uniquely identifies your application to us.
+The `client_secret` is how you prove its you; it's your secret key -- **keep it confidential and secure**.
+We recommend you come back to Copperworks when you need your `client_secret` rather than storing it separately, unless you have a secure way to store it otherwise.

 ## 2. Authenticate a User

-Authentication happens when we detect a user wants to login.
-This generally occurs when a person taps an Open with Copper button to initiate a log in.
+Authentication happens when we detect a user wants to log in.

-> We recommend our [Open with Copper Buttons](http://withcopper.com/apps/docs/open-with-copper) to start an authentication request for a consistent user experience.
+> Time saving tip: our [Open with Copper Buttons](http://withcopper.com/apps/docs/open-with-copper) and SDKs handle all of the work below for you.

-While Open with Copper Buttons are recommended, you can send users to our login dialog directly:
+To initiate a User log in, redirect to our `ouaht/dialog` endpoint:

 ```
 https://api.withcopper.com/oauth/dialog?client_id=CLIENT_ID&redirect_uri=REDIRECT_URI